Our Patron Saint

 St. Henry’s Schools are proud to share their namesake with St. Henry’s Church.
 St. Henry is best known as a Restoration Saint.
 His importance stems from his fidelity to the duties of our state in life.
 Genuine holiness can blossom anywhere.
 He was one of the great rulers of the Holy Roman Empire and triumphed as a Christian statesman and soldier.
 As soon as he was elected Emperor in 1002, he brought the disorganized and divided empire to stability and proper structure as well as restoring and advancing religion.
 To this end, he ensured religious leaders were worthy of that office, erected numerous cathedrals, restored churches damaged by heretics, established dioceses and promoted reform.
 He established foundations to support a wide variety of charitable works.
 He believed that monasteries were indispensable as centers of prayer and focal points for the civilization of the people.
 St. Henry took ill and was miraculously cured by St. Benedict.
 He was also married to Kunigunde of Luxembourg who is also a Saint.
 They are one of the rare husband-and-wife Saints in history.
 St. Henry brought structure and religion back to a civilization that was in disarray.
 We can look upon St. Henry as a man who shows us “That if our heart is in the right place, then holiness can blossom anywhere.”

 Christian virtues is a quality of good behavior based on faith.
 When our thoughts and values are lived out through good actions, we are practicing the virtues.
 Generally speaking, all of the human virtues are attributes of God Himself.
 They are the characteristics of Jesus Christ, the divine Son of God in human flesh.
 They are the divine properties, which should be in all human persons by the gift of God in creation and salvation through Christ.
 In our Christian tradition, some virtues are prized highly.
 We feature a different one each month whereby different virtues will be featured to illustrate their practice.
 By reflecting on the virtues through the school year, students are invited to reflect on the type of person they want to become.
 We become who we are by the choices we make.
 If we are guided by the virtues, then it is more likely that we will become a person that not only reflects the message of Jesus, but also will enjoy a happier and more fulfilled life.
+The time is always right to do what is right.
+Reflection on these virtues as we go through the year will help us make this school year a good one, in many different ways.

 Daily Teachings of the Gospel Virtues